 - Product Liability Example: A member of the public falls ill after eating food and blames you for food poisoning.

 - Product Liability Example: A dog has an allergic reaction to the materials used in the dog toy you make and sell.

-Professional Indemnity (PI) insurance protects you if you sell your expertise, which could be in the form of advice or professional services.
-PI insurance covers client claims that they suffered a financial loss due to advice or service given as part of your self employed work being negligent (for example, you've made a mistake or error in your work); it will cover your legal defence fees as well as any compensation you need to pay.
+Professional Indemnity (PI) insurance protects you if you're self employed and you sell your expertise, which could be in the form of advice or professional services.
+PI insurance covers client claims of financial loss due to advice or service given as part of your self employed work being negligent (for example, you've made a mistake or error in your work); it will cover your legal defence fees as well as any compensation you need to pay.

 Depending on the work you do, some clients might contractually require that you hold PI insurance.
 Self-employed professions that might need PI insurance include, but are not limited to: